NabsCodes/NabsCodes/README.md

 ## Hi 👋, I'm Hassan!

 👨🏾‍💻 I'm a passionate software developer dedicated to building user-centric solutions.
-I have experience in both front-end and back-end development, always eager to learn and adapt to learning new technologies.
+I have experience in both front-end and back-end development, and I am always eager to learn and adapt to learning new technologies.

 💬 Feel free to connect with me on any of these platforms!